 Universal File Editor is a free multi-format file viewer and editor, which you can use to open a whole range of file formats from text documents like TXT, DOC, and PDFs to multimedia including audio, video, and images.
 By using this multi-format file editor you can, with the same application, open up your text documents, family vacation photos and videos, and also play music.
 All the common multimedia formats are supported.

 Screenshot down below shows us the interface of Universal File Editor.
 It features a tabbed interface.
 New files that you open up each gets its own tab.
-Depending on the file type, you’re either gonna see a text editor, like the one shown in the screenshot below, or you’re gonna see media player or image viewer.
+Depending on the file type, you’re either going to see a text editor, like the one shown in the screenshot below, or you’re going to see media player or image viewer.

 This free multi-format file viewer has a simple interface, with just the one top left corner menu.
 What kind of menu options are shown, depends on the type of file that you have opened in a tab down below.
 If you open up a song, you’ll have media playback controls up there for example.